azureossd/azureossd.github.io/_posts/2023-05-04-Running-Puppeteer-on-Azure-App-Service-Linux.md

 # Troubleshooting
 ## Missing Shared Libraries
+You may see various missing Shared Libraries as called out earlier, such as:
+- `error while loading shared libraries: libatk-bridge-2.0.so.0`
+- `error while loading shared libraries: libatk-1.0.so.0`
+- `error while loading shared libraries: libcups.so.2`

+If the `chromium` package is not used to download.
+A resolution in this case would be to either:
+- Use the `chromium` package in your Startup Command (explained above)
+- Install missing required Shared Libraries
+    - Note: This may cause the application startup time to become rather long, incase many libraries are needed to be brought up one-by-one
+- Use a custom Docker Image

 ## Running as root without --no-sandbox is not supported
 When starting Puppetteer without the `--no-sandbox` args in the code above, you may see this message: